missing-semester/missing-semester/about.md

 ## Version control

-How to use version control _properly_, and take advantage of it to save you from disaster, collaborate with others, and quickly find and isolate problematic changes.
+How to use version control _properly_, and take advantage of it to save you from disasters, collaborate with others, and quickly find and isolate problematic changes.
 No more `rm -rf; git clone`.
 No more merge conflicts (well, fewer of them at least).
 No more huge blocks of commented-out code.
 No more fretting over how to find what broke